xinjli/phonepiece/README.md

              '<eos>': ['<eos>']})
 ```

-### Phonetics Utilities
+### Phone Tokenization

-This lib also provides a few phonetics utilities, for example, IPA manipulations
+This lib also provides a tokenizer which splits a concatenated IPA string into separate IPAs

 ```python
 In [1]: from phonepiece.ipa import read_ipa